 Once you know the signs that a mother dog may be rejecting her pup(s), you will also need to get to the bottom of why is a dog rejecting her puppies, so you can be best placed to help.

 Why Would a Mother Dog Reject Her Puppies?

 A lack of maternal instinct is one of the main reasons a rejection will occur — normally this is due to low levels of oxytocin which usually rise during birth.
-Therefore, dogs who deliver their litter via caesarean section often struggle to exhibit maternal behaviours, instead behaving aggressively or showing indifference to their offsprings.
+Therefore, dogs who deliver their litter via cesarean section often struggle to exhibit maternal behaviors, instead of behaving aggressively or showing indifference to their offsprings.

 Additionally, a dam may also reject her pup(s) if she herself is sick and unable to care for them as a result.
 She may still recognize them as her own and have the right maternal instincts, but not be strong enough to nurse them.